 This system automatically turns the headlights on or off according to ambient light levels.
 To turn the system on, rotate the headlight switch counterclockwise to the AUTO position.
 When the system is on, the headlight time delay feature is also on.
-This means the headlights will stay on for up to 90 seconds after you turn the ignition switch OFF.
+This means the headlights will stay on for up to 90 seconds after you place the ignition into the OFF position.
 To turn the automatic system off, move the headlight switch out of the AUTO position.

-NOTE: The engine must be running before the headlights will come on in the automatic mode.
+NOTE: The engine must be running before the head-lights will come on in the automatic mode.

-Headlights On With Wipers (Available With Automatic Headlights Only)
+Headlights On With Wipers (Available with Automatic Headlights Only)

 When this feature is active, the headlights will turn on approximately 10 seconds after the wipers are turned on if the headlight switch is placed in the AUTO position.
-In addition, the headlights will turn off when the wipers are turned off, if they were turned on by this feature.
+In addition, the headlights will turn off when the wipers are turned off if they were turned on by this feature.

-NOTE: The Headlights On with Wipers feature can be turned on and off using the Uconnect TouchTM System, refer to "Uconnect TouchTM Settings" in "Understanding Your Instrument Panel" for further information.
+NOTE: The Headlights On with Wipers feature can be turned on or off using the Uconnect® System, refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.